the practical kitchen

 an extreme close up of a paprika fried egg on a piece of toast with hot sauce

-Do you need to use oil if using a non-stick pan?
-For this technique, I recommend it.
+Even if you're using a non-stick pan, use enough oil please.
 The idea is to bloom the spices in the oil and infuse the oil with flavor.
 Without the oil, you're just toasting the herbs and spices which is fine but will give you a different flavor profile.
-It's also much easier to accidentally burn the spices this way.
+You're also much more likely to accidentally burn the spices if you don't have oil.

-How do you know when oil is shimmering?
-When the oil has loosened up and moves fluidly around the pan.
+You'll know the oil is ready when it has loosened up and moves fluidly around the pan.
 If you look closely you should see a rippling effect as the oil moves across the surface.
 Check out the gifs in my post about heating stainless steel pans for good visuals and a detailed explanation of what "shimmering" oil looks like!

 📖 Recipe